NEC Lawsuits • Similac and Enfamil The Carlson Law Firm is accepting clients whose premature…

 A CPAP Lawsuit Lawyer will be able to help you identify the damages that you may be able to pursue and recover from Philips.
 The Carlson Law Firm is accepting clients who developed chronic respiratory illnesses such as asthma and anyone diagnosed with cancer after using one of the devices.
 It is important to seek counsel immediately.
 You can call a CPAP Lawsuit Lawyer at 800-359-5690 to discuss the device you have and the illnesses you experienced as a result of your defective CPAP, BiPAP or ASV Sleep Apnea Machine.

+All machines listed under the Philips Sleep Apnea device recall have the potential to cause cancer or other adverse health condition.
 The following CPAP and BiLevel PAP Devices that were manufactured before April 26, 2021 are affected by the recall.
 The recall affects all serial numbers.
 The following CPAP and BiPAP models in the CPAP recall:

 - E30 (Emergency Use Authorization)